Terms and Conditions

 Summary of Terms

-Used to locate and display Web pages via a software application.
+Used to locate and display webpages through a software application.

 Message given to a web browser by a web server.
 The message is then stored by the browser in a text file called 'cookie.txt'.
-Cookies are used to enable a website to 'remember' whether a user has visited the site before and possibly to store marketing information about previous visits (items bought last time, pages visited etc.).
+Cookies are used to enable a website to 'remember' whether a user has visited the site before and possibly to store marketing information about previous visits (such as items bought last time, or pages visited).

-Cookies are also used to store temporary information as a user moves from page to page within a site (items in a shopping basket etc.).
+Cookies are also used to store temporary information as a user moves from page to page within a site (such as items in a shopping basket).
 Such cookies are erased when the user session ends.
 This information is converted to number format for statistical purposes, and all information relating to the individual is erased when the user session is ended.
 Users can set their browser not to allow cookies to be stored in their computer.
 To do this, please follow the instructions provided with your web browser software.

 A user's visit to a site begins when the user first accesses any page on a given site and ends after a visitor has left that site and not revisited it within a specified amount of time (normally 20 minutes) or when the user's browser is closed.